HenningGC/lwagents/readme.md

 )
 ```
 Tools for Task Execution
-Define custom tools and integrate them into the graph:
+Define custom tools for your agents to use:

 ```
 from lwagents import Tool